 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Depression In Children
+Depression in Children

 WHAT YOU NEED TO KNOW:

-- Your child has done something on purpose to hurt himself, or he tries to commit suicide.
+- Your child has done something on purpose to hurt himself or herself.

-- Your child's mood gets worse.
+- Your child's depression gets worse.

 - You have questions or concerns about your child's condition or care.

 - Give your child's medicine as directed.
-Call your child's healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-How to support your child:
+How to help and support your child:

-- Encourage healthy eating and sleeping habits.
-Make sure your child eats a variety of healthy foods.
-Stick to a sleep schedule so he gets enough sleep.
-Your child may sleep better if his room is quiet and dark.
+- Help your child create a sleep schedule.
+Have your child go to sleep and wake up at the same times every day.
+Stick to a sleep schedule so he or she gets enough sleep.
+Your child may sleep better if his or her room is quiet and dark.

-Follow up with your child's healthcare provider as directed:
+Follow up with your child's therapist or doctor as directed:

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.